An Overview of the Process of Becoming a Citizen of Spain as an Adult US National

 Process to Becoming a Spanish Citizen

 Once applicants have gathered all documents, they should hire a Spanish immigration attorney to help prepare the case.
 There are thousands of attorneys capable of petitioning for citizenship in Spain.
 However, the Jewish Federation of New Mexico works closely with Senor Luis Portero de la Torre, who helped promulgate the Spanish law of return in 2015.
-He works in Malaga, and his email address is firstname.lastname@example.org and his assistant for US applicants is Isabel Rivas Torres, email@example.com.
+He works in Malaga.
+His email address is firstname.lastname@example.org and his assistant for US applicants is Isabel Rivas Torres, email@example.com .
 Their office number is: +34 952 919 275.
 It is best to use Spanish when speaking with the office staff, though for Luis, you can use English as he is perfectly bilingual.

 After all relevant documents are prepared electronically, the applicant’s lawyer will upload them to the Ministry of Justice’s website and wait for a date to sign the Acta de Notoriedad in front of the Notario in Spain.
 At that time, the Notario may ask for additional proof or more documents showing a special connection to Spain and Sephardic origin.
 Be sure to bring all original documents to this meeting, and it may be wise to prepare additional proof, just in case it is requested.
 An applicant’s lawyer should provide assistance at all times during the meeting in the Notario’s office.